qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/20 - Experiment Chamber.md

 ## Map

 * Lair action
-	* Creatures within 60 feet of Sun
+	* 4 creatures within 60 feet of Sun
+		* Reduced by 1 for each brazier destroyed
 	* DC 17 CON
 		* Reduced by 2 for each brazier destroyed
 	* 4d10 radiant damage, save for half